 Bishwakarma Puja:

-Bishwakarma Puja is a festival that is celebrated on the fourth day of the dark half of the lunar month of Bhadra.
-It is a day dedicated to the Hindu god of architecture and engineering, Bishwakarma.
+People celebrate Bishwakarma Puja on the fourth day of the dark half of the lunar month of Bhadra.
+They dedicate this day to the Hindu god of architecture and engineering, Bishwakarma.
 People offer prayers to Bishwakarma and celebrate with feasting and merrymaking.

 Dashain:

-Dashain is one of the most important festivals celebrated in Nepal and it usually falls in September or October depending on the lunar calendar.
+Dashain, which usually falls in September or October depending on the lunar calendar, is one of the most important festivals celebrated in Nepal.
 It is a 15-day-long festival that celebrates the victory of good over evil.
-Dashain is celebrated in different parts of Nepal with diverse rituals and customs, including the worship of the goddess Durga in all her forms, exchanging blessings and gifts, relishing scrumptious food, and having family gatherings.
+People in different parts of Nepal celebrate Dashain with diverse rituals and customs.
+They worship the goddess Durga in all her forms, exchange blessings and gifts, relish scrumptious food, and have family gatherings during this festival.

 Flora and Fauna